nicolasvergoz/Promotable-iOS-SDK/Specs.md

 - Use CampaignManager to handle what promotion to use
 - When to display is not the responsibility of the module/presenter.
 Add a parameter so the developer can decide when to trigger de presented view

+## Json config fetcher as protocol
+- Make a protocol to fetch the campaign config json file
+- The developer will implement the protocol, so the manager can use it to fetch the json file
+- Provide a default implementation, the simplest possible (json url -> GET url session -> JsonString -> Decode (CampaignsResponse))

 ## Clean up
+- Rearrange files and folders
 - Review code, file by file
 - Suggest few code refactors when necessary
-- Add common comments in code when it's tricky
+- Add comments in code when it's tricky
-- Add doc comments on methods and class.
-With a description when it's needed
+- Add document comments on methods and classes.
+With a description and example when it's needed
 - Remove any personal identity names from files

 ## Prepare for public github repository